americocunhajr/BistableX/README.md

 The repository includes extensive documentation that describes the experimental setup, data acquisition protocols, and data structure.
 Please refer to the docs/ directory for:

 - The user manual
-- Example analysis scripts
+- Analysis scripts
-- Detailed metadata files
+- Metadata files

 ### Reproducibility
 All experimental procedures and calibration details are documented to ensure reproducibility.
-The dataset comes with reproducible analysis scripts and a complete description of the measurement methodologies, making it straightforward to replicate the experiments or integrate the data into your own research.
+The dataset comes with analysis scripts and a description of the measurement methodologies.

 ### Authors
 - João Pedro C. V. Norenberg